-Note: The tool can only assign stream orders with 100% accuracy to streams in watersheds that are fully contained within the input area of interest or have all of their first order streams in the stream line dataset.
-For example, if the Digital Elevation Model used to create the stream lines contains only half of a given watershed, then the stream lines in that watershed may be assigned stream orders that are inaccurate because not all of the streams were present to allow for an accurate calculation.
+Note: The tool can only assign stream orders with 100% accuracy to streams in watersheds that are fully contained within the input area of interest or have all their first order streams in the stream line dataset.
+For example, if the Digital Elevation Model, used to create the stream lines, contains only half of a given watershed, then the stream lines in that watershed may be assigned stream orders that are inaccurate because not all all the streams were present to allow for an accurate calculation.

 Make Active Channel Polygons